expo/expo/docs/pages/introduction/why-not-expo.md

 </p>
 </details>

-<details><summary><h4>Your app cannot target only children under 13 years old.</h4></summary>
+<details><summary><h4>Your app cannot target only children under 13 years old unless you use EAS Build.</h4></summary>
 <p>

 Both [Apple](https://developer.apple.com/app-store/review/guidelines/#kids) and [Google](https://support.google.com/googleplay/android-developer/answer/9285070?hl=en) provide strict guidelines for any apps that specifically target children under a particular age.
 One of these guidelines states that certain ad libraries, such as Facebook's Audience Network, cannot be used in the app.

-Since managed workflow apps [contain code for the entire Expo SDK by default](https://expo.fyi/managed-app-size), including Facebook's Audience Network library, you cannot list your app as "designed primarily for children under 13" in the App Store or Play Store, _even though this code is never run unless you explicitly call it_.
+Apps built with `expo build:ios|android` [contain code for the entire Expo SDK](https://expo.fyi/managed-app-size), including Facebook's Audience Network library, so if you build your app this way you cannot designated it as "designed primarily for children under 13" in the App Store or Play Store, _even though this code is never run unless you explicitly call it_.

-You can continue to use the managed workflow for all your development, but when it comes time to build your app files for the stores, you should run `expo eject` and build natively with Xcode and Android Studio.
-We're working on letting you customize exactly what libraries are included in your managed workflow projects, so thank you for your patience in the meantime!
+Apps built with `eas build -p ios|android` [only include the code included in your app](https://blog.expo.io/expo-managed-workflow-in-2021-d1c9b68aa10), and so this limitation does not apply if you use EAS Build.
+[Learn about how to use it](https://docs.expo.io/build/introduction/).

 </p>
 </details>